frankframework/frank-manual/docs/source/advancedDevelopment/properties/properties.rst

 This section explains to Frank developers how properties allow a Frank to be fine-tuned.
 Properties are just name/value pairs.
 You may know properties from other applications like Windows batch files or UNIX shell scripts.
 You encounter them in phrases like ``name=value``, ``set name=value``, ``export name=value`` or ``-Dname="value"`` when Java programs are being called.

-This section first explains how characteristics of your deployment environment are expressed using properties (subsection :ref:`propertiesDeploymentEnvironment`).
-Then an overview is given about the ways that properties are set (subsection :ref:`propertiesInitialization`).
-After this, the impact of properties on your Frank is explained.
-First, it is explained how you can reference properties within your XML configuration files (subsection :ref:`propertiesReference`).
-Second, it is explained how properties influence the services offered by the Frank!Framework (subsection :ref:`propertiesFramework`).
+This section first clarifies what properties are with a short tutorial (subsection :ref:`propertiesReference`).
+Then, properties are linked to characteristics of your deployment environment (subsection :ref:`propertiesDeploymentEnvironment`).
+Then more details are given about setting properties (subsection :ref:`propertiesInitialization`).
+Finally, it is explained how properties influence the services offered by the Frank!Framework (subsection :ref:`propertiesFramework`).

 Here is the table of contents for this section: